 You are going out to see a movie with a group of several people.
 Everyone is trying to decide which movie to watch.
 Someone suggests watching a certain romantic comedy.
 Several people agree, but someone asks you if you're OK with that choice.
 You don't really want to see it, but you will go along with what the majority of people want.
 You answer this way to be agreeable.

 I guess so.

-"I guess so" is a phrase for reluctantly agreeing with someone.
-It's a way of agreeing with something while also showing that you don't completely want to agree.
+"I guess so" is a very useful phrase for reluctantly agreeing with someone.
+"Reluctantly" agreeing means agreeing but also showing that you're not completely happy to agree.

 A: Please come.
 It'll be so much fun!

 A: Would it be OK if I borrow your pink shirt for my date tonight?

 When you say "I guess so" the stress should fall on the word "guess".
 The pitch of your voice should also rise on the word "guess" and then fall and rise on "so"